srid/emanote/README.md

 Create beautiful websites -- such as personal webpage, blog, wiki, Zettelkasten, notebook, knowledge-base, documentation, etc. from future-proof plain-text notes and arbitrary data -- with live preview that updates in real-time.

-**Project Status**: Progressed enough to be usable for certain use-cases (see examples below).
-HTML templates are yet to be finalized (so do not customize your templates just yet), and most importantly folgezettel graph and visualization needs to be implemented to act as true [neuron replacement](https://github.com/srid/emanote/issues/22).
+**Project Status**: Mostly done!
+HTML templates are yet to be finalized (so do not customize your templates just yet).

 ## Installing and using